StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

   - In other words, must be strictly better w.r.t. some package
 - Stop when no longer satisfiable
   - Or you have enough solutions

+---
+# Changing Version Preferences

+This is completely straightforward now:

+- The resolver doesn't care what order versions are ordered
+- You just give it an ordering of versions for each package
+  - Downgrade resolution — reverse normal version order
+  - Download avoidance — sort pre-installed versions first
+  - Version fixing — sort current version first
+- This can be done on a per-package basis
+  - _E.g._ Downgrade for some, normal for others

+---
+# Changing Package Priority

+Solutions are optimized one package at a time
+- Sorting by popularity might be a good default
+- User can modify this order however they want
+  - Move certain packages to the front

+Can't really prioritize indirect dependencies over direct ones
+- This is actually an inherent feature of the problem
+- Subtle and took me a long time to understand